-WAA started the project space in 2013 to support and encourage practice in the medium of video art and the moving image.
-1 large room is dedicated to host screenings, artist talks, discussion forums, workshops and exhibitions that help knowledge-building of and about video and the moving image.
+WAA’s project space is dedicated to host screenings, artist talks, discussion forums, workshops and exhibitions that help knowledge-building of and about video and the moving image.
 We encourage proposals from curators, artists and organisations to organise programs that facilitate critical dialogue, discussion.
-Since its inception the lab has become an important space in Bandra for the arts community to converge.
+Since its inception the residency has become an important space in Bandra for the arts community to converge.

 For queries related to the project space please write to email@example.com